Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

-`ZorkaConnector` connects to Zico service as configured using `Host` and `Port` properties. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `ZorkaConnector` transforms received Zorka trace entries to `Map` data structure and puts it to buffer queue to be processed by referenced parsers.
-Note that parsers uses attribute `tags` to map concrete parser with received trace over trace attribute `MARKER`.
+`ZorkaConnector` connects to Zico service as configured using `Host` and `Port` properties. `HaltIfNoParser` property indicates that stream should skip unparseable entries. `ZorkaConnector` transforms received Zorka trace entries to `Map` data structure and puts it to buffer queue to be processed by referenced parsers. **Note** that parsers uses attribute `tags` to map corresponding parser and trace data over received trace data attribute `MARKER`.

 `ZorkaHTTP` parser is used to fill activity event fields from HTTP trace attributes map data.
 HTTP trace marker is `HTTP_CLI_SEND,HTTP_CLI_RECEIVE,HTTP`, thus parser `tags` value should be same.